ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 ---

-We will use the first 3 of these settings location.
+We will configure and use the first 3 of these settings locations.
-If we were to deploy our application, we would also use the Environment Variables as well.

-To start, in the `appsettings.json`, we will add the default settings.
-They are mostly placeholders but the `TableName`.
+To start, in the `appsettings.json`, we will add the default settings which are mostly placeholders but the `TableName`.

 ``` json
   "AzureTable": {